How to carve a pumpkin like a pro

 How to carve a pumpkin

-Time to get carving.
-Use your sharp knife to follow the dotted lines, and don’t be tempted to cut in big slices.
+It’s finally time to get carving.
+But what’s the best way to carve a pumpkin?
+Well, use your sharp knife to follow the dotted lines, and don’t be tempted to cut in big slices.
 Keep your knife movements small and steady, and work your way through the wall of the pumpkin without punching through and slicing a bigger cut than you intended.

 If you’re wondering how to carve pumpkin faces, the steps are pretty much the same – but if you’re looking at some of the impressive 3D textured faces, you might want to invest in a proper sculpting kit, or at least some craft knives.

-thortful pumpkin carving tips: Make sure you keep your hands dry to avoid slipping.
+thortful pumpkin carving tip: Make sure you keep your hands dry to avoid slipping.
 Spooky severed fingers might be Halloween appropriate, but not when they’re yours.